A-Farhan/cova/README.rst

    A multi-FASTA file of *aligned* whole-genomes present in the same directory, named "genome_aln.fna" by default.

+2. **MSAD**

+   MAFFT allows for addition of new sequences to pre-existing MSAs.
+CoVa makes use of this feature to simplify incorporation of incoming genomic data and update analysis results.
+To do so, the main command can be run with the flag ``--addseq``.
+To facilitate rest of the analysis without changing any arguments, the MSA is changed in place and a copy is kept for back up.
+All the other analysis files are updated without a backup.
+If you wish to retain previous analysis, you can separately copy these files to a directory.

+   Input:

+   MSA file generated by ``msabuild``.

+   A FASTA file of possibly multiple genome sequences to be incorporated in the above MSA.

+   Output:

+   Updated input MSA file.

 2. **MSAREF**

    Before we can call variants ( point mutations and deletions) relative to a reference, our MSA must be restricted to the sites present in this reference.
 That's the job of this command.